 Why organic?
 I am a firm believer in working with and supporting the natural world as much as possible.
 When faced with a problem in the garden, I look first for an ecological solution.
 For example, I determine whether waiting for predators (like ladybugs) will take care of a pest problem.
 For my garden, that usually works.
 Reaching for a control product — even an organic-approved product — is the very last step I choose.
 If your attitude toward managing the garden is like mine, then this site is for you.

 Is the site content limited to vegetables?
 Well, no. Most gardens also include herbs and flowers for many uses.
 Herbs may be grown for teas, for cooking, to scent or enhance cleaning products, and more.
 Flowers are grown for similar reasons.
 Also, they make us smile!
 Joy in the garden is a great reason to grow a wide range of plants/crops.
 Flowers and herbs also help support pollinators, like butterflies and bees.
 These garden helpers need all the support they can get, and even small gardens provide important nectar, pollen, and refuge from predators.

-In addition to this writing online, I speak about gardening and related topics and give workshops and classes for my county’s Master Gardener group, for garden clubs, and other interested groups; I sometimes write, proofread, and copyedit for others on a broader range of topics.
+In addition to this writing online, I speak about gardening and related topics and give workshops and classes for my county’s Master Gardener group, for garden clubs, and other interested groups; I also write for others on a broader range of topics.